jananaum7/nosql-challenge/README.md

    - Extracted data for establishments near "Penang Flavours" with a RatingValue of 5, sorted by the lowest hygiene scores for quality comparisons.
 4. Local Authority Hygiene Overview: Aggregated establishments with a hygiene score of 0, grouped by Local Authority.
    - Top Authorities: Displays the authorities with the highest number of establishments with zero hygiene scores, revealing areas for potential health interventions.

+## Acknowledgments
+Thanks to the tutors who provided guidance on the in-depth analysis for Questions 3 and 4.

 ## Contributers
 J. Naum